scottpreston/serverless-demo/README.md

 ## Lambda Setup

+First, create a role via http://aws.amazon.com, that has permission to read and write to DynamoDB.

-First create your lambda code, this is a Java or JavaScript function.
+Second, create your lambda code, this is a Java or JavaScript function.
 Then upload it to AWS:

 `aws lambda create-function \
 --function-name serverless-demo2016-scan \